cashmy/-EchoForge_v3/README.md

 - `tests/`: End-to-end and desktop smoke harnesses.

 Use the per-folder READMEs for focused workflows.
 Consult `pm/milestone_tasks/` for milestone-aligned tasks before extending the scaffold.

+## Whisper Configuration

+The INF-04 transcription gateway ships disabled by default.
+Copy `.env.example` to `.env` and set `ECHOFORGE_WHISPER_ENABLED=1` when you want the backend to load the local faster-whisper model instead of the stub.
+All tuneable knobs (model id, device/compute type, decoding hyper-parameters, and VAD settings) are exposed as `ECHOFORGE_WHISPER_*` variables in `.env.example`; adjust them per deployment requirements.
+Leave the block untouched (or set `ENABLED=0`) when the target environment does not have GPU resources so the gateway will continue to short-circuit safely.